 Microsoft Word 2010 includes Prepare Document feature to give more powerful control over the document content, by using its various options such as; document protection, embed digital signature in the document, add meta data information, check compatibility with previous version of Word, and encryption, you can make your document more resilient and protected.
 It prepares your document for world-wide distribution or publication by providing options to enforce different actions over the document.
-You need to follow a tedious procedure to use it in Word 2010 since it is hidden by default.
-This post will cover, how to make these options apparent and explain core usage of each option it encapsulates.

 To start off with, we need to make the Prepare commands apparent in Word 2010, for this, launch Microsoft Word 2010, go to File menu, click Options, and in left pane click Customize Ribbon, in right pane select All Commands from Choose commands drop-down options and look for Prepare command.
 Now from left pane, hit New Tab, change its name to Prepare, and then click New Group to create group in the newly created tab, give it an appropriate name.
 Now click Add >> button to add Prepare command to newly created group.
 Click OK to close Word Options dialog.

 You will see the newly created Prepare tab.
 Click Prepare drop-down button, for more options as seen in the screenshot below.